 2. Inventory management: Poor inventory management leads to a loss in sales which in turn paints an inaccurate picture of lower demand for certain items, making future order predictions based on that past data inherently inaccurate.
 Instead, smart retailers use real-time data to move inventory where it’s needed before it’s too late.
 Additionally, they use predictive analytics to decide what to stock and where based on data about regional differences in preferences, weather, etc.

-3. Recommendation engines: Of course, it’s easy to see how e-commerce can use predictive analytics to make specific recommendations for certain customers on what they might like based on past purchases or even their social networks (i.e., recommending products their friends also bought).
-But even brick-and-mortar retailers are starting to consider how real-time data can inform recommendations of their sales people on the floor when they know a certain customer is in the store.
+3. Recommendation engines: Of course, it’s easy to see how e-commerce organizations can use predictive analytics to make specific recommendations for certain customers on what they might like based on past purchases or even their social networks (i.e., recommending products their friends also bought).
+Even brick-and-mortar retailers, though, are starting to consider how real-time data can inform recommendations of their sales people on the floor when they know a certain customer is in the store.

 4. Smart revenue forecasting: Instead of forecasting revenue based on historical data from shoppers who may not even be customers anymore, in the fickle world of retail, predictive analytics allows for more accurate forecasts based on the predicted buying habits of brand new customers.